Background and objectives

 The process of a phase-oriented software development project is outlined schematically below:

-Phase I – requirements analysis
+Phase I – Requirements analysis

-Phase III – implementation
+Phase III – Implementation

-Phase IV – test and acceptance
+Phase IV – Test and acceptance

-Phase V – delivery and production start
+Phase V – Delivery and production start

-Phase VI – stabilisation phase
+Phase VI – Stabilisation phase

 Test and acceptance of the system

 Testing is an essential and major challenge in order to verify the completeness of the implementation of the solution and the correct processing functionality.
-These tasks are mainly bundled in one separate partial project and planned, processed, monitored and controlled based on a test concept with the different test stages.
+These tasks are mainly bundled in one separate partial project and planned, executed, monitored and controlled based on a test concept which includes different test stages.
 In order to transparently and comprehensibly design the testing, all phases of the test process (test planning, execution, documentation, evaluation and reporting) should be depicted in a test management tool.
 The acceptance process based on defined criteria includes all test stages and regulates the requirements for the transition to the next test stage and for all test procedures.
 It is the proof that the functional and non-functional requirements have been fulfilled.
 The test execution is therefore necessarily carried out in separate system environments which are separated from the production environment.
 With regard to the test data used, requirements under data protection law must be observed.